Love Story

 Columbano Bordalo Pinheiro, Inês de Castro’s Plea, 1901-1904, Military Museum, Lisbon, Portugal.

-Legend has it that Inês’s brothers had a big influence on Pedro which started to bother the royal family.
-In addition, the fact that Pedro and Inês supposedly married made their children heirs to the throne.
+Legend has it that Inês’ brothers had a significant influence on Pedro, which started to bother the royal family.
+In addition, because Pedro and Inês supposedly married, their children were heirs to the throne.
 Soon King Afonso IV decided that it was time to kill Inês de Castro, so he gathered a group of men and demanded that they kill her.

 The legend says she was killed at Quinta das Lágrimas in Coimbra and you can visit the fountain where one can still see her blood on the rocks.
-But she was in fact killed at Paços de Santa Clara, also in Coimbra.
+In fact, she was killed at Paços de Santa Clara, also in Coimbra.

 King Pedro And Inês de Castro Eugénie Servières, Inês de Castro with her children at the feet of Alfonso IV, King of Portugal, seeking clemency for her husband, Don Pedro, in 1335, 1822, Palace of Versailles, Versailles, France.